 An assignment consisting of a series of questions requiring short answers will be distributed to candidates for completion at home.
 The purpose of the assessment is to test breadth and level of knowledge including identification and application of legal principles and understanding of procedures.
-The take home assignment will be available for download on the date of release.
+The take-home assignment will be available for download from the online candidate portal on the date of release.